petekeller2/Epilogue-Starter-Kit/test/unitTests/readme.md

 # Unit Tests

-Copy failing tests into `failing.js`.
+Copy failing unit tests into `failing.js`.
 If there are no failing unit tests, comment out the code there.